lvgl/lvgl/docs/widgets/extra/meter.md

 ### Add indicators

-Indicators needs to be added to a Scale and their value is interpreted in the range of the Scale.
+Indicators need to be added to a Scale and their value is interpreted in the range of the Scale.

 All the indicator add functions return `lv_meter_indicator_t *`.

 #### Needle line

 `indic = lv_meter_add_needle_line(meter, scale, line_width, line_color, r_mod)` adds a needle line to a Scale.
-By default the length of the line is the same as the scale's radius but `r_mod` changes the length.
+By default, the length of the line is the same as the scale's radius but `r_mod` changes the length.

 `lv_meter_set_indicator_value(meter, indic, value)` sets the value of the indicator.